 No. 14 Houston beats Temple 84-46 for 6th straight win

-White was 11 of 18 from the field top help the Cougars (26-4, 15-2 American Athletic) win their sixth straight.
+White was 11 of 18 from the field to help the Cougars (26-4, 15-2 American Athletic) win their sixth straight.
 The graduate senior has scored at least 20 points in three straight games.

+''Once we came in at halftime and had a little sit down and realized how close we were to cutting the nets down, it just kind of took us up a little bit,'' White said. ''It just shows our grittiness, our defense and our culture.''

 Taze Moore added 19 points, Jamal Shead had 10 points and a career-high 13 assists, and Josh Carlton finished with 11 points and eight rebounds.